 On Friday, June 5th, the first of several memorials to the life of George Floyd was held in Minneapolis, Minnesota.
-While all of these ceremonies are intended to show respect to the man who was deliberately killed in public by a police officer, it was at this particular event that Reverend Sharpton summed up our racial problems with the directive “Get you knee off our necks!“
+While all of these ceremonies are showing respect to the man who was deliberately killed in public by a police officer, it was at this event that Reverend Sharpton summed up our racial problems with the directive “Get you knee off our necks!“

 Floyd, was not a public figure before his murder, but he was a person of character according to his family and friends.
-Perry, as he was known to those who knew him, played sports in high school.
+Perry, as he was known, played sports in high school.
 He attended a community college for two years/ He had his problems and spent four years in prison for drug related charges.
 After Floyd’s release he became involved with a local church and then decided to move to from Huston to Minneapolis be with his family and to find work.

 It is Reverend Sharpton’s lifelong record supporting civil rights, that allows him to make offer such a strong pronouncement.
 As a Baptist minister, founder of the National Action Network and host of PoliticsNation on MSNBC, Sharpton has the confidence of black and whites alike.
 He can be trusted to get the word on the street out and speak for those who have no voice.
 This time he conveyed the message that blacks in America have long wanted to say regarding institutionalized racism.